ChristophSeelbach/C-Sharp/Exam-Prep/M1-StringInterpolation.md

 double price = 9000000.932;
 ```

-### Questions:

-1. Please create a template string, that generate the diresed output.
+Create a string interpolation, that generates the desired output.

-2. Please create a String.Format equivalent.
+Create a String.Format equivalent for the string interpolation.